An introduction to the Machine Learning Assisted Image Annotation method (MAIA).

 In addition to the novelty detection of the original MAIA method, BIIGLE offers alternative ways to obtain training proposals.
 Read more in the articles to use existing annotations or knowledge transfer.

-In the third step (instance segmentation), the manually filtered or automatically obtained set of training proposals is used to train a machine learning model for the automatic detection of the selected interesting objects.
+In the third step, object detection (called "instance segmentation" in the MAIA paper ), the manually filtered or automatically obtained set of training proposals is used to train a machine learning model for the automatic detection of the selected interesting objects.
 The model is highly specialized for this task and can usually detect most (if not all) instances of the interesting objects in the images.
 In the tests reported by the MAIA paper, 84% of the interesting objects were detected on average .
 The detections are passed on as "annotation candidates" to the fourth step.

 As with the training proposals of the novelty detection, the annotation candidates can contain detections that are not actually interesting objects.
 In addition, the machine learning model only detects the objects and does not attempt to automatically assign labels to them.
 In the fourth step, the annotation candidates are again manually filtered to select only the actually interesting objects.
 Furthermore, labels are manually attached to the selected candidates which are subsequently transformed to actual annotations.